One of the ways to become a WAHM is to become a freelance writer. But now where do you start?

 Let’s start with the organization part.

 Depending on where you are, you’ll need to start taking steps for setting up your business.
 I am not a tax/accountancy/business specialist.
 Each country (and areas within some countries) will have their own rules.
 You need to find out your country’s rules.
+You may use a r&d tax credit software that scans thousands of transactions to unlock credits and complete your study quickly.

 With Trello, I can track the clients I want to write for, the pitches/applications I’ve sent off, and any responses I’ve gained.
 Responses are important to make sure I follow up on pitches now and then.
 After three attempts, I put the pitch into a non-responsive column and move on.
 This way I don’t waste time on someone who just isn’t interested or is trying to ghost me.